RobSchilderr/nextjs-native-starter/README.md

 Side note: Choosing not to use the Ionic UI framework is purely a personal preference.
 While Ionic is excellent for creating a native app-like feel, focusing on Tailwind CSS allows for a faster development process.
 If you're seeking a balance between native feel and development speed, consider using 'Konsta UI'—a UI library based on Tailwind that offers a more native-like experience.
 By embracing this trade-off, you can expedite your app's launch without needing to learn Ionic or create a new component library.
 Simply leverage an existing Tailwind UI library or explore Konsta UI, and you'll be good to go even faster 🚀

-[SuperTokens Example](https://github.com/supertokens/next.js/tree/canary/examples/with-supertokens) - The Supertokens dev team does not yet have an example with Capacitor or clearly address Capacitor-related issues such as CORS, cookies, and domain configuration.
-The previous Supertokens example uses Server Side Rendering in Next.js and uses the `supertokens-auth-react` package, while this starter project utilizes `supertokens-web-js` and ThirdPartyEmailPassword.
-It serves however as the prime example of how to use Supertokens in a Next.js app, but does not address the issues that arise when using Supertokens with Capacitor.
-On another note, for styling we use Tailwind CSS, meaning that we use the custom UI in Supertokens.
-Here you can find the corresponding docs for our scenario: [Supertokens Docs](https://supertokens.com/docs/thirdpartyemailpassword/custom-ui/init/frontend)

 [Turborepo Tutorial](https://github.com/leoroese/turborepo-tutorial) - This current repository is build on top of the Turborepo tutorial.
 This makes it easier to follow along for those that have not heard of Turborepo yet.
-The Turborepo tutorial comes with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s) The Turborepo tutorial does not use Capacitor or Supertokens.
+The Turborepo tutorial comes with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s) The Turborepo tutorial does not use Capacitor or Supertokens, but you can totally use this video to get more familiar with Turborepo and master the current setup.

 ---